-The Greek name means “fringed anthers”.
-Plant growers forgot about “orange marmalade” this evergreen plant with the glossy gardenia-like foliage for many years until their rediscovery and cultivation in the 1950s.
+The Greek name means “fringed anthers.”
+Plant growers forgot about “orange marmalade,” this evergreen plant with glossy gardenia-like foliage for many years until their rediscovery and cultivation in the 1950s.

-The firecracker flower Crossandra plant belongs to the Acanthus (Acanthaceae family) which includes several other favorite plants, as the:
+The firecracker flower Crossandra plant belongs to the Acanthus (Acanthaceae family), which includes several other favorite plants, such as the:

 … and others.

-Crossandra plants with their bright orange flowers are grown as an annual or perennial, planted in the garden or as wonderful flowering windowsill houseplant depending on where you live.
+Crossandra plants with their bright orange flowers are grown as annual or perennial, planted in the garden, or as wonderful flowering windowsill houseplants depending on where you live.

 Crossandra Care And Growing Requirements